 • Duke Performances 2013: Music in the Gardens

 Listen to regional indie rock and folk groups in the Sarah P. Duke Gardens on select Wednesdays June 5-July 31.
 Doors open at 6:30 p.m. and concerts start at 7 p.m.
-Chairs and picnics allowed.
-Free for children 12 and younger, $12 for general public.
+Chairs and picnics are allowed. $15 tickets for age 30 and under and $10 for Duke students.
 For dates and to order tickets, visit Duke Performances online.

 • Center Stage at American Tobacco Concert Series